Spectral Galerkin methods for transfer operators in uniformly expanding dynamics: Introduction

-The improved speed and accuracy opens up many areas of one-dimensional dynamics for efficient and reliable numerical exploration.
-As an example, in \cite{Gottwald16} the authors make use of a Fourier spectral method to explore a particular rate of convergence in linear response theory, directing a subsequent proof.
-We further illustrate the potential of our method in this paper with some representative examples. \\
+Similarly, our adaptive algorithms provide a much higher degree of accuracy for practical uses than previous algorithms.
+This is of great use in broader study of chaotic dynamics, as having rigorous (or at least very reliable) algorithms at one's disposal allows one to easily explore mathematical phenomena for which analytical results may not yet exist.
+An example of such an endeavour is in \cite{Gottwald16}, where the authors make use of a Fourier spectral method to explore a particular rate of convergence in linear response theory, directing a subsequent proof.
+We hope that our spectral methods become a useful tool in theoretical and numerical study of chaotic systems.

-Transfer operators are associated with flows (e.g. of a dynamical system) and track the evolution of (probabilistic) mass under that flow.
-Given a discrete-time dynamical system $f: \Lambda \to \Lambda$ with $f$ non-singular with respect to Lebesgue, one can define a transfer operator associated with $f$ as an endomorphism on $L_1(\Lambda,\Leb)$ with explicit action \cite{BaladiBook,ColEck}

-Typically, one restricts transfer operators to smaller, invariant subspaces $\spc\subseteq L_1(\Lambda,\Leb)$, where $\spc$ is typically a space of functions with some kind of regularity.
-If the acim $\ac$ of $f$ exists and is contained in $\spc$, it is contained in the 1-eigenspace of $\tro$. {\red rewrite noting that you actually change the norm e.g. BV}

-In this paper, we will choose $\spc$ to be the space of bounded variation $BV$, on which the maps we consider have spectral gaps.
-However, the theoretical approach in this paper is mostly agnostic to the Banach space $\spc$ on which one wishes to prove convergence of estimates: one can obtain analogous results in any Banach space on which the transfer operator has a spectral gap and whose norm can be in some way related to spectral basis coefficients.

-Transfer operator problems cannot in general be solved analytically, and must therefore be solved numerically.
-To do this on a computer, infinite-dimensional algebraic objects such as $\spc$ and $\tro$ must be approximated by corresponding finite-dimensional objects.
-Typically, one projects $\spc$ onto a series of finite approximation spaces $(E_N)_{N\in\N}$, using suitable projection maps $(\prj_N)_{N\in\N}$.
-Each space $E_N$ is defined as the span of a basis set $\{e_{j,N} \mid j \in Z_N \}$, with $Z_N$ a finite index set.